 A giant alligator is like an armored battleship protected by a shield of horny plates on his back, fierce teeth in the bow and propelled by a powerful tail capable of breaking the legs of prey or intruders.
 The only weakness is a brain the size of a lima bean that limits thinking to eat, bite, fight, mate and start all over.
 After 8 feet the only real threat to an alligator is another alligator or man.
 Neither of which could eliminate all alligators by taking them because they are shrewd survivors.
 They learn the sound of boats and shine a light too often in their eyes, and they retreat swiftly underwater into the swamp.

 Louisiana began an alligator ranching program in 1986 which allows individuals to collect alligator eggs on private lands and incubate and hatch those eggs under artificial conditions.
 The farmers then raise these alligators until they reach 3'-5' in length.
 At this time, the farmer has to return a percentage of the animals back to the wild.
 The remaining percentage can be sold by the farmer.
-Louisiana now has an alligator egg collection program consisting of the collection of over 300,000 eggs which are valued at over $1.8 million annually and an alligator farming industry that harvests 140,00-170,000 alligators valued at over $12,000,000 annually.
+Louisiana now has an alligator egg collection program consisting of the collection of over 500,000 eggs.
+The alligator farming industry also harvests 250,00-350,000 alligators valued at over $81,000,000 annually.

 Alligators are a renewable natural resource.
-Over $20,000.000 is generated annually from alligator/alligator eggs harvested in Louisiana.
+Conservative estimates have valued these resources at 80 to 90 million dollars, providing significant, direct economic benefit to Louisiana.
 By placing an economic value on alligators, landowners are offered incentives to not only conserve wetlands but also enhance them, so as to increase alligator populations.
 Wetland conservation and enhancement will not only benefit alligators but birds, fishes, furbearers, and other animals that live in wetland environments as well.
 Through wise utilization and proper management, Louisiana's alligator population continues to increase while at the same time allowing for alligator/alligator eggs to be harvested.
 The economic value of the alligator encourages landowners and communities to manage it for long term return.
 So a value is also placed on the wetlands where they live that encourages everyone to keep the marsh "wet and wild" and conserve alligators forever.